lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 #### Unity World

 Lulu is probably the most interesting and the most imaginative one.
 When she first approach me she said she likes Robert J. Sawyer and Xi He, and I knew she is a hard-core sci-fi fan.
-Her voice doesn't .
-When she improvise, she has a burst of energy
+Her natural voice is a little stuttered and slow, but that also gave her voice a weird sense of tension, which works really well in storytelling.
+Her burst of energy and fast improvisational skills makes her story stands out quite differently among all the worlds.

+The story of Unity is a complex one.
+The Unity here is not the Unity Engine which drove me crazy in the VR setup, but a civilization where people's mind are all connected.
+Unity people, according to Lulu, can share knowledge with instantly like maga-computers, and even have the ability to calculate and experience higher dimensional information.

+As Unity share their consciousness, to some degrees they are not individuals.
+All of them are a single unity.
+Their pronoun is a single they, and it's the same for any of them.
+When a person grows into adult, they could choose whether to join Unity or not.
+To be a unity means being part of an advanced society, living a higher quality life with more companions, but it also means erasing your own identity.
+Talking to one unity would be equivalent to talking to every unity.

+People who chose not to join Unity is called the Lonely People, or Loniers.
+A lot of them have different body abilities, and they don't want to be assimilated.
+A Lonier doesn't have a job, because Unity is so productive that they take care of all the work in the society.
+The Lonely people can only undertake some "unimportant works", like repairing mosquito nets, or doing art. (sadly true) The Lonely People accept monthly salary from the Unity, and

 ### The Ambivalent Individual